 The Florida Government is based in Tallahassee, which is the state capital.
-Serving over 17 million Floridians, the state of Florida has a large government and many of the departments are online on the states official MyFlorida website.
+Serving almost 21 million Floridians, the state of Florida has a large government and many of the departments are online on the states official MyFlorida website.
 Florida has no state income tax, which makes it attractive to many Americans looking to escape high state taxes.
 That and other factors are contributing to a robust increase in the Florida population.

 The majority of the revenue for the state comes from sales tax related to tourism, as well as property taxes.
-The Florida lottery will contribute over 31 Million to education in 2005-06.

 The executive branch of Florida are the responsibility of the Governor three officers - the Attorney General, the Chief Financial Officer, and Commissioner of Agriculture.
 Those three officers are known as the cabinet.

 The Governor of Florida has an extensive Staff, which he appoints.
 The Governors Staff includes:

 Assists the Governor in making appointments.

 Serves as a Liaison between the Governor and cabinet departments and agencies.

 Ensures that all incoming correspondence for the Governor are responded to and monitors agencies under the Governor of Florida’s jurisdiction.
 Citizens can contact the Florida Citizens Services if they need assistance getting a response from a Florida Government agency.